shosseini811/BuiltinArticleTtest/README.md

 This t-test compares the mean petal lengths of Iris setosa and Iris versicolor, and the result should indicate that there is a significant difference between the two species.

-## Section 4: Sample T-Test in Python Example 2
+## Section 4: Sample T-Test with tips dataset in Python
 ### Sub-section 4: Steps to Calculate
 In this example, we will use the built-in "tips" dataset available in the Seaborn library.
 The tips dataset contains information about the total bill amount, tip amount, gender, smoker status, day, time, and size of the party for different meals at a restaurant.